domysh/CTFsub/README.md

 ## Attacks
 Program your attack using python template attack_template.py, you can run it in the CTF folder and have the same functionaliies of the program when it run in CTFsub, after you confirmed that the script is working, without changing nothing, put it in the attacks folder and it will start to get your flags!

 ---
-##Wait some time for an update of the documentation!
----
 ### Poliba team CCIT2020
 ---